SAHUARITA SNIPPETS – August, 2017

 Rumors hang like ice crystals waiting to melt and fall regarding other stores that are coming to The Crossing.
 There is no truthful information about this so please allow for the crystals to melt and fall when ready.

-The April 11 bus trip and visit to Nogales, Sonora was fully subscribed within the first 90 minutes of availability at the Guest Services desk in the Madera Clubhouse.
+The April 11 bus trip and visit to Nogales, Sonora was fully subscribed within the first 90 minutes of availability at the Concierge Desk in the Madera Clubhouse.
 Fifty-six persons are now signed on for the trip.
 The trip will be offered again later this year or early next.

 There are many things on the docket for 2017 and 2018 so stay tuned for a couple of fairly exciting years.